worbis/apps-sdk/doc/api.md

 between application restarts.
 Any kind of network operation should have its results saved to the stash so that users can see results as quickly as possible when starting your application.

+# Resources

+To access arbitrary resources inside the btapp package itself, you can get a string representation of them by:

+    >> btapp.resource('my_path')
+    "Text inside the file my_path"